Initials, Ciphers, and Monograms

 Folks often think of a decorative initial as a monogram - after all, it says 'mono' for one and 'gram' for something written, right?
 A monogram, traditionally, is a set of letters combined into such a form that individual letters can't really be isolated.
 A better translation than 'one letter' would be 'written as one'.
 You can't pull apart the individual letters without things starting to get a bit wonky.

-If you take the J or T out of the monogram, the R's lose their center line.
+If you take a letter out of the monogram, other letters that share lines will become incomplete.
 Monograms like this are hard to design for an entire alphabet; they're usually made specially for each person.
 They can be nearly as simple as initials:

 or a bit mind-boggling: